 - Write coordination rules in CLAUDE.md that all instances follow

-Start with two.
+Start with two instances.
 Add more when you feel the bottleneck.